The Role of Organizational Design in the Future of WorkPosted on by

 As more traditional ways of working diminish and more flexible ones abound, organizational design-related OSH concerns may increase in the future.
 Tackling challenges and harnessing opportunities presented by future of work developments in organizational design requires input from stakeholders at all levels.
 Please tell us about innovative organizational design features you have experienced and how they have impacted you.

 Would you like to learn more about the impact of organizational design on tomorrow’s workforce?
 Join us on Wednesday, January 27, 2021 from 2pm-3pm EST for the inaugural NIOSH Future of Work Initiative webinar: The Role of Organizational Design in the Future of Work, featuring Dr. Jessica Streit from NIOSH and Dr. Leslie Hammer from the Oregon Institute of Occupational Health Sciences, Oregon Healthy Workforce Center.
 This webinar is open and free to all; registration is required: NIOSH Future of Work Webinar Series.
-A link to the webinar will be provided here when available.
+The webinar is available here.

 To learn more about the NIOSH Future of Work Initiative, please visit the Future of Work Initiative webpage.